filip-ch9/swop-api-app/README.md

 ```

 ## Accessing the UI
+The frontend is set up with a minimalistic approach, utilizing a single HTML file containing the basic structure of the user interface.
+This HTML file incorporates some JavaScript code to add simple interactivity and functionality to the UI.

-You can access the ui on http://localhost:63342/swop-api/swop-api.main/static/index.html?_ijt=ek7iirfhr9bd876cem4ffqgm7e&_ij_reload=RELOAD_ON_SAVE once the service has been started.
+You can access the index.html file on http://localhost:63342/swop-api/swop-api.main/static/index.html?_ijt=ek7iirfhr9bd876cem4ffqgm7e&_ij_reload=RELOAD_ON_SAVE once the service has been started.
 Should look something like this:

 <img src="img.png" width="639" alt="">